Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design

 \section{Introduction}

 Deep learning has achieved remarkable success in various fields like computer vision, speech recognition and natural language processing~\cite{He2016, XiongNLP}.
 Within the control community, there is also a growing interest in using DNNs to approximate complex controllers~\cite{Lucia2018ifac, Zoppoli2020book}.
 In spite of recent progress, the training of DNNs still presents several challenges such as the occurrence of vanishing or exploding gradients during training based on gradient descent.
-These phenomena are related to the convergence to zero or the divergence, respectively, of the Backward Sensitivity Matrices (BSMs) arising in gradient computations through backpropagation~\cite{GoodBengCour2016}.
-Both situations are very critical as they imply that the learning process either stops prematurely or becomes unstable.
+These phenomena are related to the convergence to zero or the divergence, respectively, of the Backward Sensitivity Matrices (BSMs)\footnote{The BSM of a neural network denotes the sensitivity of the output of the last layer with respect to the output of intermediate layers.
+Its formal definition can be found in Section~\ref{sec:cost}.} arising in gradient computations through backpropagation.
+Both situations are very critical as they imply that the learning process either stops prematurely or becomes unstable~\cite{GoodBengCour2016}.

 Heuristic methods for dealing with these problems leverage subtle weight initialization or gradient clipping~\cite{GoodBengCour2016}.
-More recent approaches, instead, focus on the study of DNN architectures and associated training algorithms for which exploding/vanishing gradients can be avoided or mitigated \textit{by design} ~\cite{RN11052, RN11546, RN11545, RN11544, choromanski2020ode, RN11399 , Haber_2017, haber2017, Chang19, lu2017finite, Weinan2017}.
+More recent approaches, instead, focus on the study of DNN architectures and associated training algorithms for which exploding/vanishing gradients can be avoided or mitigated \textit{by design}~\cite{RN11052, RN11546, RN11545, RN11544, RN11399 , Haber_2017, haber2017, Chang19, lu2017finite, Weinan2017}.

-For instance, in ~\cite{RN11052, RN11545, RN11544, choromanski2020ode} unitary and orthogonal weight matrices are used to control the magnitude of BSMs during backpropagation.
+For instance, in ~\cite{RN11052, RN11545, RN11544} unitary and orthogonal weight matrices are used to control the magnitude of BSMs during backpropagation.
 Moreover, in~\cite{RN11399, RN11546}, methods based on clipping singular values of weight matrices are utilized to constrain the magnitude of BSMs.
-These approaches, however, require expensive computations during training ~\cite{RN11399, RN11546,choromanski2020ode}, introduce perturbations in gradient descent~\cite{RN11399, RN11546} or use restricted classes of weight matrices~\cite{RN11052, RN11545, RN11544}.
+These approaches, however, require expensive computations during training~\cite{RN11399, RN11546}, introduce perturbations in gradient descent~\cite{RN11399, RN11546} or use restricted classes of weight matrices~\cite{RN11052, RN11545, RN11544}.